alexandercampbell/rust-cc/README.md

 rust-cc
 -------

-rust-cc is a C compiler written in Rust.
+rust-cc will be a C compiler written in Rust.

 Planned: